buddydudedev/buddydudedev/README.md

 - 👨‍🏫 I've tutored and hosted workshops for undergraduate and graduate game programming courses and topics.
 <!-- - 🤝 I've participated in community organizing for progressive movements and campaigns. -->

-## 🥅 Goals
+## 🥅 Career Goals

-- 🏫 In the short term, my goal is to teach game design and development at a college or university.
+- 🧑‍🤝‍🧑 I want to work at or start a game development co-op.
-  - 🏢 I'm also open to returning to industry and working at a game studio.
+- 🏫 I want to bring my experiences back to a university and teach game design and development.
-- 🧑‍🤝‍🧑 In the long term, I want to start a game development cooperative.
+- 🏢 I'm also open to other opportunities in the video game, visual effects, app development and web development industries.

 ## 🕹️ Games